Radiotherapy for rectal cancer

 Radiotherapy after surgery is called adjuvant radiotherapy (pronounced ad-joo-vant).
 You usually have this type of radiotherapy treatment over 4 to 5 weeks.
 You have treatment from Monday to Friday, so you have 20 to 25 treatments in total.
 Each individual treatment is called a fraction.
 Giving the treatment in small fractions reduces the side effects to healthy tissues.
 You may have chemotherapy with radiotherapy.
 Doctors call this chemoradiation.

 Radiotherapy treatment is carefully planned.
-During your planning appointment, you may have a CT scan or may lie under a large machine called a simulator.
-This is so the doctor can see the cancer from all sides (3 dimensionally or 3D).
-The picture below shows a simulator.
+During your planning appointment, you lie under a specialised CT scanning machine.
+The doctor uses the machine to see the cancer from all sides (3 dimensionally or 3D).

-Using information from the CT scan or simulator, your treatment team work out exactly where to give the treatment, in order to
+Using information from the machine and other scans, your treatment team work out exactly where to give the treatment to

 - Target all of the tumour and a border of tissue around it, where there are most likely to be cancer cells